 The gang puts a phony absent note on their teacher's desk so they can go to the circus, then have to get it back when they find out that the class was going on a field trip to the circus ...
 See full summary »

 Eugene 'Porky' Lee,

-The film was kept in the can for a full year after it was completed.
-By the time of its March 1936 release, 'Scotty Beckett (I)' had successfully made the transition to feature films and had become a major child star.
+The film was kept back (and almost hidden) in the can for a full year after it was completed.
+By the time of its Saturday, March 14th, 1936, release, Scotty Beckett had successfully made the transition to feature films and had become a major child star.
 See more »

 3 of 3 people found this review helpful.